mytourist/api-documentation/index.md

 We validate each request based on basic validation rules and you will operate outside the GUI of MyTourist with all the nice checks inside.
 You are responsible for the data you will add or change via the API.
 Each call is logged and kept for at least 24 month.
 We strongly recommend to test your API first in an dummy company profile before you use your production based company profile.
 Inside your account settings you are free to manage your company profiles.
 If your connection causes data to become corrupt, we can charge you to restore a backup of your company profile.

 ## Authentication
-The API key or token must be sent along with each API request, by providing it in the HTTP call’s Authorization header using the Bearer method.
+The API token must be sent along with each API request, by providing it in the HTTP call’s Authorization header using the Bearer method.
 For example: a valid Authorization header is `Bearer $2y$10$FP4s6cunWIGSjohTBDRO5eXNQAxWeG1.OxySTKv6FVVbaVhgwh7I6`.

-In the example below we use a API key on the GET method of the debtors resource.
+In the example below we use a API token on the GET method of the debtors resource.
 This method fetches a list of debtors.
 ```bash
 curl -X GET https://app.mytourist.cloud/api/v1/debtors -H 'Authorization: Bearer $2y$10$FP4s6cunWIGSjohTBDRO5eXNQAxWeG1.OxySTKv6FVVbaVhgwh7I6'
 ```